ga-chicago/wdi-7/05_node_week/gulp_from_scratch.md

 Now that you know how to set up a Gulp workflow it's time to learn how to use Gulp's API and plugins to write some useful tasks and set up one or more workflows.

-### Resources

-We created an example Gulp boilerplate that is set up to run an Express app and run certain jobs on it's code.
-[You can clone the example project from here](https://github.com/ga-chicago/gulp-boilerplate).
-Be responsible.
-Don't copy and paste code you don't understand.
-You can use some parts as a reference but write out the important parts from scratch.